BRACKETS-by-TRIAD/harbor-installer/harbor-installer-README.md

 `harbor new craftable /path/to/your/project/`

-which will create the dir, install harbor (php) and run locally craftable new to prepare the app.
+which will create the dir, install harbor (craftable) and run locally craftable new to prepare the app.

 #### Laravel ####